 Many small, impoverished states are already heavily indebted.
 The IMF conducts debt sustainability analyses for 21 impoverished Small Island Developing States.
 Of these, two are in default, 11 are at high risk of debt default, eight at medium risk and none are at low risk.

-Please sign our petition calling for a comprehensive debt relief scheme for small states to get debt down to a sustainable level to allow for better preparedness ahead of disasters hitting, as well as a permanent, effective, automatic debt relief process in response to disasters.
+Please sign our petition to the Secretary of State for International Development, calling for a comprehensive debt relief scheme for small states to get debt down to a sustainable level to allow for better preparedness ahead of disasters hitting, as well as a permanent, effective, automatic debt relief process in response to disasters.